learn-co-students/kwk-l2-flowchart-project-template-kwk-students-l2-chi-080618/README.md

 #### Using the JSON Data

-As mentioned, the JSON file is the source of our actual quiz content, and `quizzer.js` is what is responsible for managing the delivery of that content (i.e. the quizzes themselves).
-If you look at the the first line in `quizzer.js`, you will see that we are grabbing all of the quiz objects from our JSON and placing them in an array (the function `Object.values(obj)` simply ignores the keys of an object and places all of the values into an array).
+As mentioned, the JSON file is the source of our actual quiz content, and `quizzer.js` is responsible for managing the delivery of that content (i.e. the quizzes themselves).
+If you look at the first line in `quizzer.js`, you will see that we are grabbing all of the quiz objects from our JSON and placing them in an array.
+The function `Object.values(obj)` simply ignores the keys of an object and places all of the values into an array.
 For example:

 ```js
 myObj = {